BO-LIKE-CHICKEN/do-not-repeat-your-folder-structure/README.md

 Introduced the "Make My Folder" feature, which allows users to quickly generate a folder structure for their project.

+## 1.0.1

+Added detailed usage instructions to the README.md to enhance user understanding and ease of use.

 # License

 This extension is [MIT licensed](LICENSE).